GET TO KNOW MY SERVICES

 Assessment Journey

-In full, a assessment takes approximately 4-6 weeks and involves the following:
+In full, an assessment takes approximately 4-6 weeks and involves the following:

 A pair of black eyeglasses resting on a newspaper on a small wooden table, with a large green plant in the foreground and wooden chairs and a patterned rug in the background.